If you’re in the market for a big screen Chromebook, I’ll make your buying decision fast and easy.

 Did you find the one?

 This should’ve made your purchasing decision easier.
-If it has helped, you, consider telling another person about it.
+If it has helped, you, consider telling a friend =].
+And let me know as well.

 May the big screen be with you.